ibm-cloud-docs/billing-usage/ts_billing.md

 {: tsResolve}

-## Why can't I apply a feature code?
+## Why can't I apply a subscription or feature code?
 {: #cannot-apply-feature-code}
 {: troubleshoot}

-When you try to apply a feature code, you see an error that states that the code cannot be applied.
+When you try to apply a subscription or feature code, you see an error that states that the code cannot be applied.
 {: tsSymptoms}

-Your account doesn't meet the requirements for the feature code, or you don't have the required access level in the account.
+Your account doesn't meet the requirements for the feature code, or you don't have the required access in the account.
 {: tsCauses}

 - Verify you have the correct account type.
 For example, some feature codes for educational promotions are only for Lite accounts.
 To view your account type, go to **Manage > Account**, and select **Account settings**.
 For details, see [Applying feature codes](/docs/account?topic=account-codes).
-- Verify that you have access to apply the feature code.
-To apply any feature code, you must have an Editor role or higher on all account management services.
-To review or change roles, see [Assigning access to account management services](/docs/iam?topic=iam-account-services).
+- Verify that you have access to apply the code.
+To apply any code, you must have an Editor role or higher on all account management services.
+To view or change roles, see [Assigning access to account management services](/docs/iam?topic=iam-account-services).
 {: tsResolve}